Wrecks of Saint-Pierre harbor: Grappler

 This English steamboat commanded by A.J.
-BOREHAM was insured for U$531,000.
+Boreham was insured for U$531,000.
 It was one of two ships specialized in repairing submarine cables which maintained the Guadeloupe - Martinique telegraph line.
 This ship, being the closest to the coast, would have been overturned before sinking.
 Its wreckage has never been located.
-It is known that it carried copper cables, but it is also said that he was loaded with all the gold of the city and the rich planters who were preparing to flee.
-The Grappler's treasure continues to fuel the imagination.
+It is known that it carried copper cables, but it is also said that she was loaded with all the gold of the city and the rich planters who were preparing to flee.
+The Grapplers treasure continues to fuel the imagination.

-In the harbor, other ships were never found or identified including the Anna Morse, the Korona the Arama, the Adélaïde, a German three-masted ship that came from Hamburg, and the Italian sailing ship the Mario Virginia.
+Sacrocuore di Pompei

-The Sacrocuore di Pompei, a sailing ship from Naples, weighing 558 tons, with a crew of 14, loading for Marseille (shipowner Mr. LUBRANO in Marseille) was also in the harbor.
+The Sacrocuore di Pompei, a sailing ship from Naples, weighing 558 tons, with a crew of 14, loading for Marseille (shipowner Mr. Lubrano in Marseille) was also in the harbor.